Foxtrott

-Foxtrott is the recording name of Canadian electronic music artist Marie-Hélène Delorme.
+Foxtrott is the recording name of Canadian electronic music artist Marie-Hélène Leclerc Delorme.

 Foxtrott's first significant release was her self-released EP Shields in 2012 before signing to One Little Indian Records, which released her full-length debut album A Taller Us in 2015.

 A Taller Us was a longlisted nominee for the 2016 Polaris Music Prize.

 Foxtrott released her second album "Meditations I-II-III" in 2018.

 Delorme received a Canadian Screen Award nomination for Best Original Song at the 9th Canadian Screen Awards in 2021, for her song "Timid Joyous Atrocious" from the film Sugar Daddy.